Korean or Japanese: Which One to Learn?

 In what ways are the two languages similar and different?

-Even though Korean and Japanese may seem similar because of their shared culture and language, they are actually quite different.
+Even though Koreans and Japanese may seem similar because of their shared culture and language, they are actually quite different.

 One notable difference is their writing systems.
-Korean uses a script called Hangul.
-In comparison, Japanese uses three characters: Hiragana, Katakana, and Kanji.
+Koreans use a script called Hangul.
+In comparison, the Japanese use three characters: Hiragana, Katakana, and Kanji.
 The Kanji comes from Chinese characters.

 Another difference is their vocabularies — few words are the same in both languages.
 They also share some terms that come from various Chinese languages.